Skip Navigation

 Previous Award Number: R324A170019

-Purpose: The purpose of this project is to develop a tiered coaching model with a decision-making framework to guide coaches in determining the level of support teachers need.
-This decision-making framework will enable instructional coaches to match their feedback to the type and amount of support that preschool teachers need during different activities, with different children, and across different points in their careers.
-While professional development and coaching have become a common approach in increasing teachers' fidelity in implementing evidence-based practices, there is clear evidence of differential effects based on teachers' engagement with and participation in coaching.
-The process of making coaching decisions (e.g., delivery, dosage) has yet to be investigated systematically in the field of early childhood special education.
-There is a critical need for coaching interventions that incorporate teachers' needs, experiences, satisfaction, and professional commitment into professional development decisions.
-The research team will develop and pilot test a tiered coaching model that allows coaches to work with teachers in identifying a matched coaching approach to support teachers as they implement evidence-based practices.
+Purpose: The purpose of this project was to develop a tiered coaching model with a decision-making framework to guide coaches in determining the level of support teachers need.
+This decision-making framework was aimed at enabling instructional coaches to match their feedback to the type and amount of support that preschool teachers need during different activities, with different children, and across different points in their careers.
+While professional development (PD) and coaching have become a common approach in increasing teachers' fidelity in implementing evidence-based practices, there is clear evidence of differential effects based on teachers' engagement with and participation in coaching.
+The process of making coaching decisions (e.g., delivery, dosage) had not yet been investigated systematically in the field of early childhood special education and there was a critical need for coaching interventions that incorporate teachers' needs, experiences, satisfaction, and professional commitment into PD decisions.
+The research team developed and pilot tested a tiered coaching model that allows coaches to work with teachers in identifying a matched coaching approach to support teachers as they implement evidence-based practices.

-Project Activities: In the first year of this project, a data-driven decision-making framework will be developed to guide coaches in selecting and implementing professional development and coaching that is matched to teacher profiles with profiles based on such factors as teacher need, experience, job satisfaction, and professional commitment.
-Development and field testing of the tiered coaching model will be conducted in the second year using a mixed methods design.
-In the final year of the project, a quasi-experimental design study will be conducted to evaluate the feasibility, usability, and promise of efficacy of the tiered coaching model for supporting teachers in including children with disabilities in their classrooms.
+Project Activities: The research team developed a data-driven decision-making framework to guide coaches in selecting and implementing PD and coaching that is matched to teacher profiles, with profiles based on such factors as teacher need, experience, job satisfaction, and professional commitment.
+The team used quantitative and qualitative data to develop and field test the tiered coaching model, and then used a randomized controlled trial and qualitative interview data to evaluate the feasibility, usability, and promise of efficacy of the tiered coaching model for supporting teachers in including children with disabilities in their classrooms.

-Setting: The research will take place in inclusive preschool classrooms in Washington State.
+Setting: The research took place in inclusive preschool classrooms in Washington, Oregon, and Idaho.

-Sample: Teachers in inclusive preschool classrooms and preschool children (ages 3–5 years) with identified disabilities will participate in this study.
-In Year 1, 100 inclusive preschool teachers will provide data to inform the development of the decision-making model related to professional development to create teacher coaching profiles.
-In Year 2, 18 teachers will participate in the field tests to support the iterative development and refinement of the tiered coaching model.
-In Year 3, 40 inclusive preschool classroom teachers will participate in the pilot study.
-Within each classroom, there will be one target child with an IEP participating, resulting in a total of 40 children.
+Sample: Teachers in inclusive preschool classrooms and preschool children (ages 3–5 years) with identified disabilities participated in this study.
+In Year 1, 100 inclusive preschool teachers provided data to inform the development of the PD decision-making model to create teacher coaching profiles.
+In Year 2, 18 teachers participated in the field tests to support the iterative development and refinement of the model.
+In the final years of the project, 43 inclusive preschool classroom teachers participated in the pilot study.
+However, due to interruptions from the COVID-19 pandemic, the team only collected both pre- and post-intervention data for 11 teachers.
+Within each classroom, there was one target child with an IEP.

-Intervention: All participating teachers will receive a 1-day universal professional development workshop on the evidence-based practices targeted for this study through use of the Pyramid Model (a well-researched model that specifies evidence-based teaching strategies to support preschool children's social and emotional development at the universal, targeted, and individual levels).
-The intervention will be the data-driven decision-making tiered coaching model (TCM), which consists of three tiers: Email newsletter and check-in for all teachers (Tier 1), small group coaching communities for a subset of teachers (Tier 2), and individualized intensive coaching support for those who need intensive one-on-one coaching (Tier 3).
-The TCM will include the data-driven decision-making process that guides coaches in determining who participates in the different tiers of coaching.
+Intervention: All participating teachers received a universal PD workshop on the evidence-based practices targeted for this study (Pyramid Model, a well-researched model that specifies evidence-based teaching strategies to support preschool children's social and emotional development at the universal, targeted, and individual levels).
+The data-driven decision-making tiered coaching model (TCM) developed consists of three tiers based on teacher profiles: Email newsletter and check-in for all teachers (Tier 1), small group coaching communities for a subset of teachers (Tier 2), and individualized intensive coaching support for those who need intensive one-on-one coaching (Tier 3).
+The TCM includes the data-driven decision-making process that guides coaches in determining who participates in the different tiers of coaching.

-Research Design and Methods: During the first 2 years of the project, the investigators will engage in iterative development and refinement of the intervention.
-In Year 1, a data-driven decision-making framework related to professional development and teacher coaching profiles will be created using field observations in early childhood education classrooms and teacher surveys.
-In Year 2, development and field testing of the tiered coaching model will be conducted using a mixed methods design including classroom observations to measure implementation of the Pyramid Model, brief teacher interviews, and a teacher focus group.
-In Year 3, a quasi-experimental design study will be conducted to assess the feasibility and promise of the tiered coaching model for supporting teachers in including children with disabilities in their classrooms, with the goal of increasing teacher fidelity of the evidence-based practices in the Pyramid Model and improving socio-emotional skills of students.
-In this phase, pairwise matching will be used to create equivalent intervention and control groups.
+Research Design and Methods: During the first phase of the project, the investigators engaged in iterative development and refinement of the intervention.
+A data-driven decision-making framework related to PD and teacher coaching profiles was created using field observations in early childhood education classrooms and teacher surveys.
+Then the team developed and field tested the TCM using a quasi-experimental design as well as a qualitative approach using classroom observations to measure implementation of the Pyramid Model, brief teacher interviews, and a teacher focus group.
+In the final phase of the project, a sequential explanatory mixed methods design using randomized controlled trial and qualitative interview approaches was used to assess the feasibility and promise of the TCM for supporting teachers in including children with disabilities in their classrooms, with the goal of increasing teacher fidelity of the evidence-based practices in the Pyramid Model and improving socio-emotional skills of students.
+Teachers were randomized into the intervention or business as usual group.
+Teachers in the intervention group received the TCM intervention.

-Control Condition: For the pilot study, teachers in the control group will continue to implement business-as-usual instructional practices utilized in the school district.
-In addition, the teachers in the control group will attend a 1-day universal professional development workshop on the evidence-based practices targeted in this study (i.e., Pyramid Model), but they will not participate in coaching.
+Control Condition: For the pilot study, teachers in the control group continued to implement business-as-usual instructional practices utilized in the school district.
+In addition, they attended a 1-day, universal PD workshop on the evidence-based practices targeted in this study (Pyramid Model), but they did not participate in coaching.

-Key Measures: Teacher/classroom outcome measures in this study include the Teaching Pyramid Observation Tool (TPOT) to measure Pyramid Model implementation and the Classroom Assessment Scoring System to measure more global classroom quality.
-The researcher-developed teacher coaching profile assessment, used to guide selection of professional development and coaching, is comprised of three teacher-reported measures—a teacher survey of professional background and experiences, a rating scale on professional development preferences and job attitude, and a rating scale of school or program characteristics (e.g., conditions and resources that promote change)—as well as the TPOT observations.
-Child outcome measures in this study include the Social Skills Improvement System Performance Screening Guide, Child Behavior Checklist-Preschool, direct observation of social skills and problem behavior, and child and family demographic information.
+Key Measures: Teacher/classroom outcome measures in this study included the Teaching Pyramid Observation Tool (TPOT) to measure Pyramid Model implementation and the Classroom Assessment Scoring System (CLASS) to measure more global classroom quality.
+The researcher-developed teacher coaching profile assessment, used to guide selection of PD and coaching, was comprised of three teacher-reported measures—a teacher survey of professional background and experiences, a rating scale on PD preferences and job attitude, and a rating scale of school or program characteristics (e.g., conditions and resources that promote change)—as well as the TPOT observations.
+Child outcome measures in this study included the Social Skills Improvement System Performance Screening Guide, Child Behavior Checklist-Preschool, direct observation of social skills and problem behavior, and child and family demographic information.

-Data Analytic Strategy: Latent profile analysis will be conducted to identify the coaching profiles.
-In the second phase, the investigators will analyze the teacher profile and TPOT scores longitudinally for overall trend.
-Qualitative analyses of the focus group data as well as interviews with teachers and coaches will be summarized and used to guide the formative development process.
-To compare groups on outcome measures in the pilot study, the investigators will estimate unbiased treatment effect sizes, both pre-post treatment and between groups.
+Data Analytic Strategy: Latent profile analysis was conducted to identify the coaching profiles.
+In the second phase, the investigators analyzed the teacher profile and TPOT scores longitudinally for overall trend.
+Qualitative analyses of the focus group data as well as interviews with teachers and coaches were summarized and used to guide the formative development process.
+To compare groups on outcome measures in the pilot study, the investigators estimated unbiased treatment effect sizes, both pre-post treatment and between groups.
+The follow-up interviews were analyzed thematically.
+Quantitative and qualitative data were then integrated.

 Project Website: https://haringcenter.org/the-tiered-coaching-model/